My first painting this year is this triptych. Of course, as it is largely abstract every viewer has free leeway in terms of interpretation.

 I started with picture 1.
 Why?
 As most of you know I work on an exhibition on the topic Corona epidemic.
 As someone who lives in Vienna, I face the ball season every year – passively now.
 Many of you know the Vienna Opera Ball, but few know that there is a very large number of balls, a centuries-old tradition.
 Ball of the locksmith, the confectioner, the hunter … and for a few years even a Chinese New Year ball.
 Unfortunately, I am a poor dancer and would never dare ask a lady there to do a dance.
 But when I used to go to a ball with someone, I would do a few laps after a couple of glasses of champagne – in the darker edge of the ballroom 😊

-It seems that this year most of the balls will fail due to the Corona crises and that’s why I wanted to include this aspect in my Corona series.
+It seems that this year most of the balls will fail due to the Corona crisis and that’s why I wanted to include this aspect in my Corona series.
 So that’s what came out of it, painting #1.
-A largely abstract work, but which should give an idea of the dance – not least because of the part at the top, which is reminiscent of a dancing couple.
-The colors are fiery, lively and yet a touch of morbidity floats through the painting because of the withered flowers.
+A largely abstract work, but it should give an idea of the dance – not least because of the part at the top, which is reminiscent of a dancing couple.
+The colors are fiery and lively and yet a touch of morbidity floats through the painting because of the withered flowers.
 (The ballrooms are always richly decorated with flowers).

 After I finished my first work, I decided to make another attempt on the subject, image#2, on the far right.
 I hope you can guess the dancer.